Alight-Rw/Alight-Codin-Challenge/README.md

       - Ensure the application is properly logged and errors are handled gracefully.
       - Avoid hardcoding any sensitive information; use environment variables where necessary.
       - Apply appropriate validation, especially for user inputs.
-      - Document your API if you have implemented any backend functionality (e.g., using Swagger or Postman).
+      - Document your API if you have implemented any backend functionality (e.g., using Swagger or Postman)-Optional Bonus.
-      - Ensure your application is well-tested, with clear instructions on how to run the tests.

 ✨Bonus Points
     - Mobile Responsiveness: Ensure that the application looks and works well on smaller screens.
     - Additional Features: Adding useful features or enhancements to improve the user experience.

-  - Additional Resources
+    - Additional Resources:
     - HackerRank Test: You will receive a link to the HackerRank test via email.

     ♡♥💕❤ Good luck with your challenge!
 We look forward to seeing your innovative solutions and development skills